scala-network/DefyX/doc/design.md

 Our model CPU contains two kinds of components:

 * Execution unit (EXU) - it is used to perform the actual integer or floating point operation.
-All DefyX instructions except ISTORE must use an execution unit in the 3rd pipeline stage.
+All RandomX instructions except ISTORE must use an execution unit in the 3rd pipeline stage.
 All operations are considered to take only 1 clock cycle.
 * Memory unit (MEM) - it is used for loads and stores into Scratchpad.
 All memory instructions (including ISTORE) use a memory unit in the 2nd pipeline stage.

 A superscalar design will contain multiple execution or memory units to improve performance.